bpolaszek/webpush-bundle/doc/01 - The UserSubscription Class.md

 It's a simple entity which associates:
 1. Your user entity
-2. The subscription details - it will store the JSON representation of the `Subscription` javascript object.
+2. The subscription details - it will store the JSON representation of the `PushSubscription` javascript object.
 3. A hash of the endpoint (or any string that could help in retrieving it).

 You're free to use Doctrine or anything else.